nafg/reactive/reactive-web-demo/src/main/resources/site/web/Html.md

 complex:

 #### Taking just a `Signal[Seq[T]]`
-If the `Signal`'s value changes, a diff will be computed to determine what needs updating
+If the `Signal`’s value changes, a diff will be computed to determine what needs updating
 <pre class="brush:scala">
 val items = Var(List("First", "Second", "Third"))